PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 # PhysiCell Data Loader Tutorial: pcdl and Python and MCDS TimeSeries

 If not already done so, please install the latest version of physicelldataloader (pcdl), as described in the [HowTo](https://github.com/elmbeech/physicelldataloader/blob/master/man/HOWTO.md) section.
-And maybe read about the pcdl [background](https://github.com/elmbeech/physicelldataloader/tree/master/man/TUTORIAL_introduction.md) infromation.
+And maybe read about the pcdl [background](https://github.com/elmbeech/physicelldataloader/tree/master/man/TUTORIAL_introduction.md) information.
-And maybe, work thorough the [TUTORIAL_python3_timestep.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timestep.md)
+And perhaps, work thorough the [TUTORIAL_python3_timestep.md](https://github.com/elmbeech/physicelldataloader/blob/master/man/TUTORIAL_python3_timestep.md)

 An exciting thing about modeling is to have time series data.
 Pcdl's TimeSeries class is here to make the handling of a time series of MCD snapshots easy.

-All analysis function available for TimeStep are available for TimeSeries too, and we will not further discuss them here.
+All analysis functions available for TimeStep are available for TimeSeries too, and we will not further discuss them here.
-For the details please study the docstring!
+For the details, please study the docstring!

-For microenviroment data these are the functions:
+For microenvironment data, these are the functions:
 + mcdsts.get_conc_df()
 + mcdsts.plot_contour('substrate')
 + mcdsts.make_conc_vtk()

-For cell data these are the functions:
+For cell data, these are the functions:
 + mcdsts.get_cell_df()
 + mcdsts.get_anndata()
 + mcdsts.make_graph_gml()
 + mcdsts.plot_scatter()
 + mcdsts.make_cell_vtk()

-For microenviroment and cell data these is the function:
+For microenvironment and cell data, this is the function:
 + mcdsts,make_ome_tiff()

 Yet, there are additional functions, that only make sense for TimeSeries, and those functions will be discussed in this chapter.

-For handling TimeSeries, these are:
+For handling TimeSeries, these are the functions:
 + mcdsts.get_xmlfile_list()
 + mcdsts.read_mcds()
 + mcdsts.get_mcds_list()
 + mcdsts.get_annmcds_list()

-For microenviroment data these is the function:
+For microenvironment data, this is the function:
 + mcdsts.get_conc_attribute()

-For cell data these is the function:
+For cell data, this is the function:
 + mcdsts.get_cell_attribute()

-For microenviroment and cell data these is the function:
+For microenvironment and cell data, this is the function:
 + mcdsts.plot_timeseries()

-Beside, there are functions to render a set of jpeg, png, or tiff images into a movie.
+Besides, there are functions to render a set of jpeg, png, or tiff images into a movie.
 + mcdsts.make_movie() and pcdl.make_movie()
 + mcdsts.make_gif() and pcdl.make_gif()